ISRAEL/PALESTINE AND THE DEATH OF DIALOGUE

 The Path Of Polarization

 There are times when the collective trauma of the Israel/Palestine conflict is just too painful for any possible dialogue.
 This has certainly been my experience, especially in the traumatic aftermath of Oct.
 7th.
-I imagine this is the case with Vince, but honestly, I don’t know.
+I imagine this is the case with my former colleague, but honestly, I don’t know.

 However, my personal and professional convictions lie in refusing to accept polarization as the status quo.
 Rather, my practice obligates me to stay open to the incredibly painful friction of two opposing truths.
 This is the only way a true “non-zero-sum” solution to this conflict may emerge.